eval-u8/eval-u8/README.md

 ### Aloha 🌊
 I'm Ernesto, a developer originally from Venezuela, based in Houston.
+I enjoy making websites but backend's allure tempts me a ton.
+I'm very interested in JS, Rust, Golang, and Python.
+I'd love to work on a tight-knit team where I can make an impact quickly and build cool tech.

 - 👩‍🏭 Currently working at [Koch-Glitsch.](https://koch-glitsch.com/)
 - 🌱 Currently going deeper into backend development.
 Thanks to [Boot.dev](https://www.boot.dev/tracks/backend)